mugenzi93/My_Titanic/README.md

 passengers.
 Datasets provided include the train dataset with `891` passengers whose survival fate is known and a test dataset with `418` passengers whose survival fate is unknown.
-I will first start by loading both datasets then combine them to do some feature engineering (data cleaning and data manipulation) then use machine learning tools to predict what the survival fate for the passengers in the test dataset would have been.
+I will first start by loading both datasets then combine them to do some feature engineering then use machine learning tools to predict what the survival fate for the passengers in the test dataset would have been.

 ## Loading the Dataset